 Baby may actually need to try a food 10 times before accepting it.
 Don’t confuse initial rejection with permanent dislike.
 If baby rejects a food initially, take a break and offer it again another day.
 You could also opt to mix it in with something you know he already likes.

 There is a window of opportunity to introduce children to novel foods that supposedly closes after they are weaned and before they turn two.
 So, do make the best of this period.
 Offer different types of tastes and cuisines to develop your child’s palate.
 Don’t just offer chicken nuggets, macaroni and cheese or spaghetti bolognese.
-Try Indian dhal and chapathi, Chinese-style steamed fish, or Japanese soba.
+Try Indian dhal and chapathi, Chinese-style steamed fish, or Japanese udon.

 You can also try serving food up in a fun and creative way.
 OXO Tots’ plain feeding plates and bowls, for example, may seem boring and bland at first but these give you more leeway in terms of how you serve the food.
 With their divided feeding dishes, you can opt to mix different foods up or keep them separate.

 8. Replace sugar and salt with herbs and spices

 Processed sugar and salt should be avoided during baby weaning, It should also be minimised for older children.
 A preference for salty foods may predispose your child to high blood pressure, osteoporosis, respiratory illnesses such as asthma, stomach cancer and obesity when they become adults.